 Importance of Log Books to a San Antonio Trucking Accident

-Injuries from trucking accidents are all too common in the San Antonio area.
-Did you know San Antonio truck drivers and their companies are regulated by the Federal Motor Carrier Safety Administration?
-These regulations include limitations on the amount of time a driver is supposed to spend on the job, and this is required to be kept in a log book or on-board recorder.
+Injuries from trucking accidents are all too common in the San Antonio area, and the importance of log books to a San Antonio trucking accident is becoming increasingly more legally relevant.
+For instance, did you know that San Antonio truck drivers and their companies are regulated by the Federal Motor Carrier Safety Administration?
+These regulations include limitations on the amount of time a driver is supposed to spend on the job, which are required to be kept in a log book or on-board recorder.

 The attorneys at Carabin & Shaw keep a close eye on the FMCSA’s regulations year after year, so when we get a call that you or someone in a similar circumstance as yours has been injured, we are prepared to argue their case before the dust settles.What is a Log Book?

 Unless recorded by an on-board recorder, a log book is the method a truck driver uses to account for their hours of service limitation, which must account for all 24 hours of every day, even days off.
 This log must also include, at a minimum, entries for 7 days prior to the current date.
 Failure to properly maintain logs could mean a hefty fine or being forced into a driving status known as ‘out of service.’
 This failure can take many forms, as our San Antonio trucking injury lawyer has shown in court many times.